 The REPRIEVE (A5332) trial is the first-ever, large scale clinical trial to test a strategy to prevent heart disease among people living with HIV.
-Participants in this trial will be contributing meaningfully to the pursuit of new medical knowledge.
+REPRIEVE showed that pitavastatin can prevent heart disease in this population, and participants in this trial have contributed meaningfully to the pursuit of new medical knowledge.

 - Pitavastatin calcium (Livalo) 4 mg, one pill daily

-There are 6 substudies that are part of the REPRIEVE trial, including 2 additional study objectives included in REPRIEVE, they are:
+There are 6 substudies and ancillary studies that are part of the REPRIEVE trial, including 2 additional study objectives included in REPRIEVE, they are:

 - The REPRIEVE Mechanistic Substudy (ACTG A5333s)